A Certificate Authority (CA) is a trusted central administrative entity that can issue digital certificates to users and servers.

 You can use DCM to enable or disable the trust status for a Certificate Authority (CA) certificate.
 When you enable a CA certificate, you can specify that applications can use it to authenticate and accept certificates that the CA issues.
 When you disable a CA certificate, you cannot specify that applications can use it to authenticate and accept certificates that the CA issues.

 Certificate Authority policy data

-- Whether the local CA can issue and sign user certificates.
+- Whether a Local CA can issue and sign user certificates.

-- How long certificates that the local CA issues are valid.
+- How long certificates that a Local CA issues are valid.